gekal-fork/tardis/README.txt

 As far as I'm concerned, there's no reasonable way to know how long have people been posting, unless you look into the entire node table.
 That's quite a lot of queries, so I thought I could put a year beyond which you're sure it's pointless to look.
+Defaults to 2010.

-- "Custom link" means you don't have to use the TARDIS page if you have something better - for example, a view.
+- "Block link" also lets you link to a view.
 The TARDIS page is pretty simple: a bunch of node teasers, filtered by year (YYYY) and month (MM) as separate arguments, and that's it.
 So if you have a view, say, example.com/recent/nodes/view, put "recent/nodes/view" here and the TARDIS will take care of the rest.

-Tardis page settings
+Tardis page creation
 --------------------

 Everything here is pretty self-explanatory, so play with the settings until